borland/SerialQueue/README.md

 # SerialQueue
 C# Implementation of a SerialQueue in the style of Apple's Grand Central Dispatch queues.

-Provided as a portable class library targeting .NET 4.5.1 / Windows 8.1 or newer.
+Provided as a Nuget package built for Net462 and NetStandard20

 ##What is a Serial Queue?